voila-dashboards/voila/docs/source/customize.rst

     voila --TagRemovePreprocessor.remove_cell_tags='{"hide"}' your_notebook.ipynb

-You can use any tag you want but be sure to use the same tag name in the Voila command.
+You can use any tag you want but be sure to use the same tag name in the Voilà command.
-And please note that this functionality will only hide the cells in Voila but will not prevent them from being executed.
+And please note that this functionality will only hide the cells in Voilà but will not prevent them from being executed.